Skip to footer content

 $vbLabelText $csharpLabel

 The IronTesseract class wraps an optimized Tesseract 5 engine built specifically for .NET Core and .NET Framework environments.
-Unlike the standard .NET wrapper, this implementation handles memory management automatically and includes performance optimizations for .NET applications.
-The OcrInput class accepts PDF files directly via the LoadPdf method, rendering pages internally without requiring additional libraries to download.
+Unlike the standard .NET wrapper, this implementation manages memory automatically and includes performance optimizations tailored for .NET applications.
+The OcrInput class accepts PDF files directly via LoadPdf, rendering pages internally without requiring additional libraries to download or configure.

-The DeNoise() and Deskew() methods apply image preprocessing filters that can significantly improve accuracy on scanned documents with background noise, speckling, or slight rotation.
-These filters are particularly valuable when working with real-world scanned paper documents that weren't captured under ideal conditions.
-The OcrResult object contains the extracted plain text along with additional metadata like confidence scores and character positions for post-processing validation.
-You can also output results as a searchable PDF or HTML format.
+The DeNoise() and Deskew() methods apply built-in preprocessing filters that significantly improve accuracy on real-world scanned documents with noise, speckling, or rotation artifacts.
+The OcrResult object contains extracted text alongside confidence scores and character positions for post-processing validation.
+You can also export results as a searchable PDF with a single method call, which Tesseract cannot do without additional libraries.

 using IronOcr;